 Fortunately, it can be a straightforward process.
 All it requires is a few simple calculations, and you'll be able to set rates that will benefit both you and your affiliates.

-Why You Need to Set Commission Rates that are Competitive
+Why You Need to Set Competitive Affiliate Commission Rates

 Simply put, commission rates are reward-based payments that your affiliates will receive upon the completion of a sale.
 These rates typically include two separate elements: a base rate and bonuses.